dxknight/chronos/README.md

 currently selected timer.
 Subsequent timers are relative to the previous timer in the string.

-The format of the string for a single timer is expiry specification/message.
+The format of the string for a single timer is `<expiry specification>/<message>`.
-You can delimit multiple consecutive timers with '+'.
+You can delimit multiple consecutive timers with `+`.

 For example, you could enter a pomodoro style timer with:

      25/Pomodoro: Work on helm-chronos + 5/Pomodoro: Rest

-which will give a timer to go off in 25 minute and 30 (=25+5) minutes:
+which will give a timer to go off in 25 minutes and another in 30 (=25+5)
+minutes:

      Expiry      Elapsed      To go  Message
      [13:10]                         --now--